MakeSchool-Tutorials/Quick-Draw-Emoji-Tutorial/P00-Getting-Started/content.md

 # Accessing the Starter Project

 Where will you actually write the code?
-There are two options for getting the starter project.

 <!-- ## Best Option - Use repl.it -->